 but a well drained soil is a must.
 They are tolerant of droughts.

-Add a general purpose fertilizer once or twice during the growing season.
+if any.
+In poor soils, add a general purpose fertilizer once or twice during the growing season.

 Pick flowers in full bloom and place in a small vase.